 Shajaesza joined the lab in Summer 2021 and is co-mentored with Clément Vinauger.

 Sydney is a senior at Virginia Tech and is pursuing a dual degree in Biological Sciences and Psychology.
 She is from Yorktown, Virginia and is currently serving as an Undergraduate Teaching Assistant for Principles of Biology 1105 and 1106.
 After graduation, she plans to go to graduate school to continue her education and research in Neurobiology.
 She is a part of various organizations on campus including The Environmental Coalition at Virginia Tech and Lambda Iota Mu, a service-based fraternity.
 She is very interested in climate-based research.

 Sydney joined the lab in May 2021 and is primarely mentored by Anaïs.

 Joanna Reinhold (PhD student)

-Joanna is a third year Biochemistry Ph.D. student at Virginia Tech.
+Joanna is a fourth year Biochemistry Ph.D. student at Virginia Tech.
 She graduated from Wake Forest University in 2014 with a BA in Biology and a minor in Chemistry.
 Joanna did undergraduate research in parasitology, surveying parasite load in centrarchid fishes under the supervision of Dr. Esch.
 She is interested in host-seeking behavior and potential pathogen transmission in certain species of mosquitoes that feed on ectothermic animals.
 Joanna is from Charleston, SC and moved to Virginia a few years ago.

 Joanna volunteered in the lab during Summer 2018 before joining the PhD program in August 2018.